leopd/talk2frank/README.md

 See [ears/README.md](ears/README.md) for more details.

 Building whisper-cpp needs CUDA and a lot of RAM.
-(At least 24GB - turn on swap!)
+At least 24GB (CPU RAM) - turn on swap!

 ```
 cd ears